The Hilbert scheme of a pair of linear spaces: Abstract

 \section{Abstract}

-Let $H(c,d,n)$ be the component of the Hilbert scheme whose general point parameterizes a $c$-plane union a $d$-plane in $\mathbf{P}^n$.
-We show that $H(c,d,n)$ is non-singular and isomorphic to successive blow ups of $\mathbf{G}(c,n) \times \mathbf{G}(d,n)$ or $\Sym^{2}\mathbf{G}(d,n)$.
-We also show that $H(c,d,n)$ has exactly one borel fixed point, describe the finitely many orbits under the $\PGL_n$ action and describe the effective and ample cones.
-Using this, we prove that $H(n-3,n-3,n)$ and $H(1,n-2,n)$ are Mori dream spaces.
-In the case of $H(1,n-2,n)$, we show that the full Hilbert scheme contains only one more component and we give a complete description of its singularities.
-We end by describing the singularities of some Hilbert schemes parameterizing more than two linear spaces.
+Let $\HH_{a,b}^n$ denote the component of the Hilbert scheme whose general point parameterizes an $a$-plane union a $b$-plane meeting transversely in $\PP^n$.
+We show that $\HH_{a,b}^n$ is smooth and isomorphic to successive blow ups of $\Gr(a,n) \times \Gr(b,n)$ or $\text{Sym}^2 \Gr(a,n)$ along certain incidence correspondences.
+We classify the subschemes parameterized by $\HH_{a,b}^n$ and show that this component has a unique Borel fixed point.
+We also study the birational geometry of this component.
+In particular, we describe the effective and nef cones of $\HH_{a,b}^n$ and determine when the component is Fano.
+Moreover, we show that $\HH_{a,b}^n$ is a Mori dream space for all values of $a,b,n$.